Skip to content

 Answer: Marie Curie (Physics 1903 and Chemistry 1911) and Linus Pauling (Chemistry 1954 and Peace 1962).

-The trip is that John Bardeen won 2 Physics Nobels (1956 and 1972) but both in the same field.
-Curie and Pauling are the only cross-field double winners.
+John Bardeen is the trap here.
+He won two Physics Nobels (1956 and 1972), but both sat in the same field.
+Curie and Pauling stand alone as the only cross-field double winners.

 49. What do Atlanta, Phoenix, and Memphis share beyond being major US cities?